TheDomCraft/discord.d/README.md

 # discord.d

-Discord API library written in D. Mostly written as a learning exercise / proof of concept.
-Not intended for release.
-Code may not be idiomatic D.
+Discord API library written in D.

 This is **very incomplete** and may never be finished.
 Only a very basic gateway connection is implemented.